HymanZHAN/skinet/README.md

 - [ ] An inventory system with an admin panel
 - [ ] Product review system
 - [ ] Be able to favorite product
+- [ ] Rebuild the client with Vue/Svelte and compare different solutions